 Windows vs Linux: The Cost Reality

-Ease of Use: Plug-and-Play vs Learning Curve
+Ease of Use: Plug-and-Play vs the Learning Curve

 Gaming: Still a Windows Stronghold (But Linux Is Catching Up)